 who has statutory authority to conduct all business within the purview of the

 Office of Sheriff.
 The position of Undersheriff is appointed by the Sheriff.

-Chief Deputies supervise divisions, of which the Sheriff's Office has three:
+Chief Deputies supervise divisions or task forces, of which the Sheriff's Office has four: Civil,

-Civil, Correction and Law Enforcement.
-The position of Chief Deputy is
+Correction, Law Enforcement and the Child Advocacy Center.
+The position of Chief Deputy is appointed.